drewherron/dotfiles/README.md

 # dotfiles
-Random Linux configuration files
+Random Linux configuration files - managed with GNU Stow

 Right now these are mostly defaults, just a place to consolidate/store my changes.

 I'm slowly configuring multiple machines and vimdiffing my way to what I want.

-Managing with GNU Stow.
+Currently on OpenSUSE (Tumbleweed)